 - European Union Citizens.
 They can register as local government electors and vote at any local elections. (view list of Countries - pdf - 16.28kb)

-- Anyone aged 16 or 17, who will become 18 before 30 November 2014 will be eligible to vote as soon as they are 18.
-Please also include their date of birth on the form
+- Anyone aged 16 or 17, who will become 18 before 30 November 2015.
+They will be eligible to vote as soon as they are 18.

 - Anyone who normally lives at your property but are away temporarily. eg students (who may be able to register at home and at their term-time address.
 Contact Electoral Services for more guidance), anyone on holiday, working away (for no more than 6 months of the year) or in hospital (including voluntary patients in psychiatric hospitals).

 - Foreign Nationals: Those not included in the section above.
 Please note: British Citizenship is not automatically obtained by marriage to a British Citizen or on the granting of permanent residence in the UK

 - Convicted persons in prison.
 Once they are released they can apply to register to vote.

 If no-one at your property is eligible to register then the reason why should be completed in the relevant box on page 3 of the form.